Silaeva/text-editor/README.md

     - Text editor fills the remaining space
 2. Sidebar supports next actions:
+    - drag files and folders (with all contents) to other folders on any level of nesting
     - add new element (adds new element to active folder or in top level if no folder is selected)

     ![add](./public/assets/AddButton.png)